-Every Pearson Online Classroom user has access to role based Help through the Help option listed under More in the POC header toolbar.
-This feature is a wonderful resource for on demand information related to the platform's functionality as appropriate for each role.
+Every Pearson Online Classroom user has access to role based Help through the option listed under More in the Pearson Online Classroom header toolbar.
+Help is a wonderful resource for on demand information related to platform functionality as appropriate for each role.

-Technical Support
+Pearson Online Classroom Technical Support